 Introduction

 Systemic sclerosis (Scleroderma, SSc) is a complex systemic autoimmune disease characterized by immune dysregulation, fibrosis, and vasculopathy.
-It is a rare connective tissue disease, with a prevalence rate per year of 0.0028-0.0253 % in USA [1].
+It is a rare connective tissue disease, with a prevalence rate per year of 2.8-25.3 per million in USA [1].
 Based on the maximum extent of skin involvement, SSc is categorised as limited cutaneous (lcSSc) if skin thickening is limited to the extremities distal to the elbows and knees with or without facial involvement, whereas SSc is categorised as diffuse cutaneous (dcSSc) if skin thickening involves areas proximal to the elbows and knees, including the trunk.
-Our previous research indicates that chinese patients show 40.3 % lcSSc and 59.7 % dcSSc forms of SSc [2].
+Our previous research indicates that Chinese patients show 40.3 % lcSSc and 59.7 % dcSSc forms of SSc [2].
 SSc also can be subgrouped by autoantibody subsets.
 The most common of the autoantibodies are directed against DNA topoisomerase I (ATA) and centromeric proteins (ACA).
-ATA was found in 59.9 %, ACA in 13.4 % of chinese patients cohort [2].
+ATA was found in 59.9 %, ACA in 13.4 % of Chinese patients cohort [2].

 The pathogenesis of SSc is not completely understood despite vigorous research efforts.
 Currently，it is widely believed that aberrant innate immunity reaction due to unknown reasons activate the different subsets of T cells, most importantly Th2, Th17, and Treg cells in SSc.
-These activated T-cell subsets release interleukin (IL)-4, IL-17, and transforming growth factor (TGF)-β that generate an exaggerated state of fibroblast proliferation leading to the fibrosis of SSc.
+These activated T-cell subsets release interleukin (IL)-4, IL-17, and transforming growth factor (TGF)-β that generate exaggerated states of fibroblast proliferation leading to the fibrosis of SSc.
 Moreover, it has been assumed that the unbalance between Th1 and Th2 polarize to Th2 contribute to the pathogenesis of SSc and its fibrosis.
 The Th1 cells release interferon (IFN)-γ that antagonize the fibrosis of SSc.

 A multitude of genetic studies, ranging from candidate-gene studies to genome-wide association studies to copy number variation study [3], have identified a large number of genetic susceptibility factors for SSc and its clinical phenotypes [4-16], however, the contribution of these genetic factors to disease susceptibility is modest, only to partly explain its pathogenesis [17].
 Similarly, circumstance factors also do so partly.
-Epigenetics is a stably heritable phenotype resulting from changes in a chromosome without alterations in the DNA sequence, which perfectly undertake the interaction between the genetic factors and environmental ones.
+Epigenetics is a stably heritable phenotype resulting from changes in a chromosome without alterations in the DNA sequence, which perfectly undertakes the interaction between the genetic factors and environmental ones.
 However, the contribution of the epigenetic factors to the pathological mechanism of SSc remains unknown.
 DNA methylation is one of the most common modifications of the epigenetic changes.
 Recently, using dermal fibroblast of SSc patients, Altorok et al. have found that aberrant DNA methylation status in dcSSc and lcSSc [18].
 Another research group shows a similar global higher hypomethylation level in peripheral blood of black South African patients by comparing systemic lupus erythematosus (SLE) with SSc [19].
 These findings suggest that DNA methylation change in SSc has offered the evidences of disease susceptibility [20-22].

 Different cell type has its special DNA methylation pattern.
-In early SSc, activated CD4+ and CD8+ T lymphocytes and monocytes/macrophages, and less commonly B cells, eosinophils, mast cells and NK cells, are observed in perivascular regions in the lesional skin, lungs, and other affected organs; these inflammatory cell infiltrates are detectable before the appearance of fibrosis [23].
+In early SSc, activated CD4+ and CD8+ T lymphocytes and monocytes/macrophages, and less commonly B cells, eosinophils, mast cells and NK cells, are observed in perivascular regions in the lesional skin, lungs, and other affected organs.
+These inflammatory cell infiltrates are detectable before the appearance of fibrosis [23].
 In situ hybridization studies show prominent procollagen genes expression in early-stage SSc skin in fibroblasts that are adjacent to inflammatory cells, suggesting a role for the inflammatory cells or their soluble products in inducing fibroblast activation [24].
 The above results indicate that antigen-driven adaptive immune responses mainly regulated by CD4+ and CD8+ T cells play a core role in SSc disease onset and contribute to its aetiology and pathogenesis [25-29].